nealvis/nv_c64_util/README.md

 # Nealvis' C64 Utilities
-This directory holds nv_c64_util which is just a collection of C64 utility routines and macros
+This directory holds nv_c64_util which is just a collection of C64 utility routines and macros.

 ## Overview
 All the assembler code in this directory is written for Kick Assembler and in general the setup outlined in the [environment and tools setup](./env_setup.md)